msyamkumar/cs220-s22-projects/p3/readme.md

 ### #Q1: What is the index of Solar Energy?

-### #Q2: How much of the energy type at index 5 was consumed by the US electric power sector in 2020?
+### #Q2: How much of the Wood Energy was consumed by the US electric power sector in 2020?

 Your answer should just be a number (without any units at the end).

-It is OK to hardcode `5` for Q2 in this case since we asked directly about index 5 (instead of about "Wood Energy").
-Please **do not** hardcode the indices for Q3 onwards.
+You **should not** hardcode the ID of "Wood Energy".
+You must call the appropriate function to determine the ID.

 ---